 2. Use strong and unique passphrases – not passwords

-The new rule of cyber security is that passwords aren’t enough.
+The new rule of cyber safety is that passwords aren’t enough.
 Strong passphrases are the recommended first line of defence e.g. full sentences or phrases.

 Use strong and unique passphrase on all your devices including laptops, mobile phones and tablets – especially anything with important data stored on it.
 The trick with this is still to pick one that you will remember, it’s not secure if you have to write it down!